 Learning Resources Centres are quiet working areas equipped for study and research.
 Facilities include computers, photocopying, printing, scanning to email and stationery sales.
-Over 20,000 resources are available including; books, journals, magazines, DVDs and CD ROMs to help with studies and to supplement core texts.
+Over 20,000 resources are available including; books, journals, magazines, DVDs and CDs to help with studies and to supplement core texts.
 Resources are carefully selected to suit BMC courses by direct liaison with tutors and learners.
 There is also an assignments receipt service.

 A team of friendly and experienced Learning Resources Advisors are available to work closely with learners and staff, provide support and help make the best use of the resources.
 The Centres are overseen by the Learning Resources Supervisor.